matijakolaric-com/django-music-publisher/docs/saas.rst

 Central Application
 ===================

 There are no presumptions about the central application, used for client registration, general management and billing.
-One can definitelly start small, doing a lot of things manually, with services like Heroku and/or AWS and grow, or extend an existing application for client/affiliate management.
+One can definitely start small, doing a lot of things manually, with services like Heroku and/or AWS and grow, or extend an existing application for client/affiliate management.

 Existing service providers
 --------------------------